 吸血鬼の英文法 (A Vampire's English Grammar)

-A very unique book was translated into Japanese recently, called The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
-From that title alone, you can probably tell this isn't your grandmother's grammar resource (unless she was a member of the Addams Family or something—either way, I won't judge).
+A very unique book was translated into Japanese, called The Deluxe Transitive Vampire: The Ultimate Handbook of Grammar for the Innocent, the Eager, and the Doomed.
+From that title alone, you can probably tell this isn't your grandmother's grammar resource (unless she was a member of the Addams Family or something — either way, I won't judge).

 - The robot you've been sending flowers to is wearing his heart on his sleeve.